aiyan.io

 1. There is a delegation tax

-Every time you hand off to a sub-agent, you’re paying a cost in context loss, whether that be the interface you’re communicating through or the scoped understanding of the overall workflow.
+Every time you hand off to a sub-agent, you’re paying a cost in context loss.
+Black-boxing is very dangerous as it constrains understanding both ways:

-See how far you can get with one agent with contained tools.
+So, see how far you can get with one agent with atomic tools.
 Delegate when complexity genuinely demands it and you deliberately want to limit context.